dotnet/runtime/docs/design/mono/wasm-threads.md

     - fast on worker -> worker

 ## Promise
-- passing promise should work everywhere.
+- passing Promise should work everywhere.
 - from UI javaScript it would be passed as Task to deputy worker
 - open question: passing JS promise to deputy should be fine.
 But does the `resolve()` need to block UI thread ?